nearbeach/NearBeach/docs/003-administration-tasks/manage-users.rst

 8. Remove all groups and permissions the user has.
 This will effectively remove them from the system.
 They will not be able to log into NearBeach

 9. Un-tick the "User Active" tick box and then save

+NearBeach does not recommend deleting users.
+As a delete command will cause a cascade of deletes, and will delete any object that has been modified by the user, or created by them.
+This will result in data loss.

+If the user will need to go through a deletion process, brought on by GDPR (General Data Protection Regulation), we are currently writing functionality to tackle this.
+The functionality will;

+#.
+Rename the user - and remove any credentials, and reset user's password.

+#.
+Profile pictures will be delete from the blob storage

+#.
+The system will remove any object assignments to the user

+#.
+The system will migrate any "Change User" or "Creation user" records to a user id of choice.

+The user is essentially dead information at this point, without the need of a destructive delete.